The sunscreen we slather on to protect ourselves from the sun's harmful rays is doing incredible damage to the world's

 So what's the solution?

-The Pacific archipelago nation of Palau is the first country in the world to ban "reef-toxic" sunscreen.
-President Tommy Remengesau Jr. signed a law in October 2018 banning the sale and use of sunscreen that contains any of 10 banned ingredients, including oxybenzone.
+The Pacific archipelago nation of Palau was the first country to ban "reef-toxic" sunscreen.
+President Tommy Remengesau Jr. signed a law in October 2018 banning the sale and use of sunscreen and personal care items that contains any of 10 banned ingredients, including oxybenzone.
 Tourists who bring banned sunscreen to the country will have it confiscated, and businesses that sell the products will be fined up to $1,000.
 The law will go into effect in 2020.

 One of the main reasons Remengesau signed the law was due to a 2017 study that showed sunscreen was found in the country's famous Jellyfish Lake, which was closed for a year due to dwindling numbers of jellyfish, reports the Associated Press.

-While Palau is the only nation to ban certain sunscreen products so far, several other places appear to be moving in that direction.
+While Palau is the only nation to ban certain sunscreen products so far, several other places are following suit.